AdamKobus/compose-navigation/docs/tutorial/01_project_setup.md

 }
 ```

-The last thing to do before we can jump into creating screens, is registering `MainActivity` as an entry point for Hilt:
+The the last thing we have to do before we can jump into creating screens is registering `MainActivity` as an entry point for Hilt:

 > `.MainActivity.kt`
 ```kotlin